 The claimant also argued that it would be a breach of his human rights under Article 6 of the European Convention on Human Rights if he was not given relief in relation to this application.
 This was based on the fact that he was not represented when he attempted to serve the claim form and therefore allowances should be made.
 The Supreme Court made it clear that the rules governing service were clear and were not difficult to assess.
 It was the claimant’s failure to obtain the consent for service by e-mail and therefore the claimant had made no real attempt to serve the claim form in accordance with the rules.
 In addition, by issuing the proceedings and serving at the last minute the claimant had left himself no time to rectify any difficulties.
 The claimant argued that the defendant’s lawyers were playing technical games and taking advantage of the claimant’s mishap.
 This was not accepted by the court as they considered that the solicitors would have had to obtain the defendant’s instructions as to whether to deprive themselves of a limitation defence which they were highly unlikely to do.

-It appears surprising when the use of e-mail is so widespread that service of a claim form by e-mail requires such technical rules to be followed taking into account that it is required practice when working in the Business and Property Courts that documents are filed electronically.
 The decision made by the Supreme Court was a majority decision with the dissenting judgment given by Lord Briggs who considered there had been a good reason to make an order under CPR 6.15.
 Both Lord Sumption and Lord Briggs stated that it is desirable that the Rules Committee re-visit the rules on e-mail service to consider whether they are still appropriate.
 In the meantime the strict rules will apply.

 - Dispute Resolution